ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3506-s12-mini/OK3506B-S12_Linux6_1_99_User_Compilation_Manual.md

 + Chapter 1 covers the installation of VMware, specifically version VMware® Workstation 15 Pro 15.1.0.
 VMware must be installed before setting up the Ubuntu development environment;
 + Chapter 2 explains how to load the Ubuntu development environment provided by Feilin.
 The environment is based on 64-bit Ubuntu 22.04;
 + Chapter 3 outlines the process of setting up a new Ubuntu development environment.
 Using 64-bit Ubuntu 22.04 as an example, this chapter describes the creation of the environment.
 Due to potential differences in computer configurations, unforeseen issues may arise.
-Beginners are advised to use the pre-configured environment to avoid complications.3.
-Setting Up a New Ubuntu Development Environment;
+Beginners are advised to use the pre-configured environment to avoid complications;
 + Chapter 4 explains how to compile source code for the development board.

 The manual includes explanations of some symbols and formats.